preparing your cv – the first step towards a new av job

-Graeme specialises in recruiting for the Audio Visual & Digital Media industries.
+Graeme leads the JacobsMassey team that specialises in recruiting for the Audio Visual & Digital Media industries.
 His extensive market knowledge ranges from AV system integration and on-site service support, through to live events and corporate video production.

 From building AV support teams, appointing senior managers through to video production, Graeme’s unrivalled knowledge of corporate AV is invaluable for bench-marking salaries, candidate career advice, as well as implementing live event initiatives.